-- Game Level The harder the game the more computer players tend to dislike human players - Charisma Some races are generally less likeable that others - Your Actions Spying, sabotaging, giving, and trade effects relations
+- Game Level The harder the game the more computer players tend to dislike human players - Charisma Some races are generally less likeable that others - Your Actions Spying, sabotaging, giving, and your actions effect your relationship

 Your actions in the game cause your relationship to be effected with other player in two ways.
 There is the short term emotional reaction which is severe but dissipates quickly.
 However, your actions are not forgotten and and effect your relationship for a period of time.
 You may view the list of actions affecting your relationship in the diplomacy window.